emarsden/pgmacs/README.md

 should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
 For example, it works fine with PostgreSQL version 14 which was released in 2021.

-PGmacs also works with some databases that implement the PostgreSQL wire protocol, but not with all of them.
-PGmacs queries various internal PostgreSQL tables for metainformation on the list of tables available, and these tables are not always present in PostgreSQL-compatible databases.
-PGmacs also uses some PostgreSQL-specific functions to display information such as the on-disk size of tables, and these functions are not always implemented.
-What we have tested so far:

-PGmacs also works, more or less, with some “PostgreSQL-compatible” databases.
+PGmacs also works, more or less, with some “**PostgreSQL-compatible**” databases.
 There are four main points where this compatibility may be problematic:

 - Compatibility with the PostgreSQL wire protocol.
 This is the most basic form of compatibility.